bartoszryfa/jesaispas/README.md

 - [x] CSS

 ## Usage
 Jesaispas is a website.
-All you need to use it is click the link:
+All you need to use it is copy this link: jesaispas.eu